oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    environment variable.
 Thick mode does use these variables.
 See :ref:`globalization`.

+9. If SQL statements contain repeated bind variable placeholder names, and you are :ref:`binding by position <bindbyposition>`, then make sure that a value is passed for each use of the placeholder, see :ref:`dupbindplaceholders`.

 .. _upgradethick:

 Additional Upgrade Steps to use python-oracledb Thick Mode